 Customer Satisfaction Surveys

 Customer satisfaction surveys collect feedback on your customers' experiences with your brand.
 Asking about product quality and service offers a full view of their opinions.
-Regular surveys highlight what works and where improvement is needed.
+Consider using focus groups alongside surveys to better understand customer preferences and where improvements are needed.

 Referral Rates